mozilla/pdf.js/README.md

 # PDF.js

-PDF.js is Portable Document Format (PDF) viewer that is built with HTML5.
+PDF.js is a Portable Document Format (PDF) viewer that is built with HTML5.

 PDF.js is community-driven and supported by Mozilla Labs.
 Our goal is to create a general-purpose, web standards-based platform for parsing and